Nike Convertible Diaper Bag Review: Unisex and Travel-Friendly

 This article may contain affiliate links.
 We earn a small commissions when you purchase via those links — and it's free for you.
 It's only us (Becca & Dan) working on this website, so we value your support!
 Read our privacy policy and learn more about us.

-Nike made this sleek and cool diaper bag for moms and dads who want all their baby gear from a trusted brand.
-While Nike certainly isn’t a brand for baby stuff, I welcome the company’s foray into parenting products!
+Nike made their diaper bag for moms and dads who want all their baby gear from a trusted brand.
+While Nike certainly isn’t a brand for baby stuff, I welcome the company’s foray into parenting products.
+I even reviewed Nike’s entire maternity apparel line.

-The Nike Diaper Bag almost looks like a gym bag, which is appealing to stylish and active parents.
+The Nike Diaper Bag looks like any nice gym bag, which is appealing to stylish and active parents.

 Summary of the Nike Diaper Bag